YasirKusay/meta_transcriptomics_pipeline_sample/README.md

 ## Installation.

-The pipeline is available on TestPyPi and can be installed via: `pip install --extra-index-url https://test.pypi.org/simple/ rapid_metatranscriptomics`
+The pipeline is available on TestPyPi and can be installed via: `pip install --extra-index-url https://test.pypi.org/simple/ meta_transcriptomics_pipeline`

 Please ensure that you setup a fresh environment with python 3.6 and install cython version 0.26 prior to the installation of this pipeline.